AzureCosmosDB/iot-solution-accelerator/Quickstart.md

 6. Select your **Contoso Auto IoT Events** dataset, then select **Next**.

    ![The Contoso Auto IoT Events dataset is selected.](media/power-bi-dashboard-add-tile-dataset.png 'Your datasets')

+   > **Important**: If the **Contoso Auto IoT Events** data set does not appear, it is because there is a lag time of several minutes between when you first configure the Stream Analytics Power BI output and when data first appears in the streaming data set.
+Please ensure the data generator is running and that you have started the Stream Analytics query.
+Also, you may try restarting the Function App as well.

 7. Select the **Card** Visualization Type.
 Under fields, select **+ Add value**, then select **oilAnomaly** from the dropdown.
 Select **Next**.